songjun-wu/eco_iso_sylka/Documentation/source/Install.rst

   $ git clone https://bitbucket.org/sylka/ech2o_iso.git

-* Install the armadillo development files (version 7), either compiling and installing from source or from the package manager of your Linux distribution.
+* Install the armadillo development files (version 7 or higher), either compiling and installing from source  (`here <http://arma.sourceforge.net/download.html>`_) or from the package manager of your Linux distribution.

 * Precompiled versions of the libcsf dependency for Linux, Windows and Mac are included in the ``lib`` folder.
 The compilation was carried assuming little endian 64 bit architectures.